todormladenov/Fitness-App/README.md

 ## Functionality
 * Registering users.
-* Creating and editing programs for registered users.
+* Creating and editing programs and exercises for registered users.
 * Possibility to subscribe for programs.
-* Interactive editor for programs and exercise.
+* Interactive editor for programs and exercises.
 * Interactive UI.

 ## Technologies